 The parties will follow the timelines for initiation of negotiations set forth in any collectively bargained agreement.
-If the employee representative(s) and the College have not agreed to an alternative timeline, negotiations will begin no earlier than March 15 and will conclude by June 1 of the academic year in which negotiations occur.
+If the employee representative(s) and the College have not agreed to an alternative timeline, negotiations will begin no earlier than February 1 and will conclude by June 1 of the academic year in which negotiations occur.
 If a tentative agreement is reached, it must be ratified by all parties no later than June 30, to be included in the next fiscal year's budget.
+If not ratified by that date, the agreement will not begin until the following fiscal year.